-DEF can be purchased at your dealer.
-It can also be purchased at authorized vehicle and truck dealerships.
+DEF can be purchased at your authorized dealers.
 Additionally, some diesel truck fueling stations or retailers may have DEF for purchase.
 For vehicles with an active OnStar or connected services plan, OnStar can help to locate a DEF retailer.
 See "Customer Assistance Offices" in the owner's manual for phone numbers to assist in contacting a GM dealer.
-See Recommended Fluids and damage the system, requiring costly repairs that will not be covered by the vehicle warranty.
+See Recommended Fluids and Lubricants \$ 61.